Table of Contents

 Plants obtain carbon and oxygen from the atmosphere.
-The remaining mineral nutrients are absorbed from the soil.
+The remaining mineral nutrients are absorbed from the soil through the plant roots.

-All the minerals cannot be passively absorbed by the roots as the concentration of minerals in the soil is usually low and they are present as charged particles.
-So, they cannot move across cell membranes.
-These move into the roots by using energy in the form of ATP.
-Specific proteins are present in the membrane of the root hair cells which actively pump ions from the cell to the cytoplasm of the epidermal cells.
-Transport proteins are embedded in the plasma membranes of endodermal cells that act as control points for the type and quantity of solutes that reach the xylem.
+All the minerals cannot be transported passively in the roots as the concentration is low in the soil and moreover they are present as a charged particle, which cannot cross the cell membrane.
+These are actively transported in the roots using energy stored as ATP.
+Minerals are transported by specific proteins present in the membrane of the root hairs.
+Transport proteins are embedded in the plasma membranes of endodermal cells and control the type and amount of solutes reaching the xylem.

 Movement of Mineral Ions

-After the uptake, minerals are transported to all other parts by transpiration pull.
-Minerals are required the most at all the growing points.
-These are also moved from the older parts to the new parts.
-For example, when the old leaves are about to fall, the minerals are transported to the other parts.
-Elements that are mobilized are phosphorus, sulphur, nitrogen, and potassium.
+From roots, minerals are then transported to all the other parts by transpiration pull.
+Minerals are required in more quantity by all the growing parts.
+Minerals from the older parts also get transported to the new parts.
+For example, minerals from old leaves are transported to other parts when they are about to fall.
+Elements that are mobilized are nitrogen, phosphorus, potassium, sulphur, etc.

 Transport in Phloem

-Transport of food occurs in phloem from the leaves to the parts of the plant where it is needed or stored.
-The leaves and the parts of plants where the food is needed are called source and sink respectively.
+Transport of food occurs by phloem from the leaves to the parts of the plant where it is needed or stored.
+The leaves and the parts of plants where the food is needed are called “source” and “sink” respectively.
 The source and sink may change with seasons.
 The roots might become the source in early spring when the buds act as a sink.
-The direction of movement of food in phloem is bi-directional viz. it could be upwards or downwards.
+The direction of the movement of food in phloem is bidirectional which means it could be upwards or downwards.
 The phloem sap mainly consists of water and sucrose.

 Pressure Flow or Mass Flow Hypothesis